Databus Logo

 Manual issue/return is slow and error-prone

-RFID self-service kiosks handle routine transactions.
-Staff focus on reader guidance, digital resources, and content curation — not counter duty.
+RFID self-service kiosks handle routine transactions, so staff focus on reader guidance, digital resources, and curation rather than counter duty.

 🎓